GoogleChrome/web.dev/src/site/content/en/media/media-application-basics/index.md

 ## Installing applications with Docker

-If you plan to follow along and try out our commands you could either install the required tools manually, or take the easy path and use [Docker].
+If you plan to follow along and try our commands you could either install the required tools manually, or take the easy path and use [Docker].
 We suggest using Docker, because this is going to save you a lot of time.
 On top of that we've provided the instructions to get you set up quickly.